ucldc/ucldc-docs/docs/registry/updates.md

 permalink: /docs/registry/updates/
 breadcrumbs: Calisphere Admin Guide
 ---

-##rough notes

-How do we update metadata for objects, within a collection that has been harvested?
+Digital collections evolve: items are added and deleted and metadata changes.
+Our aim is to reflect local changes to your collections as quickly as possible in the UCLDC platform.

-Updates are handled through re-harvesting the collection.
-For now, Collection Administrators can contact us to initiate a re-harvest.
-Eventually, Collection Administrators will be able to initiate this through the Registry.
+Updates to any data in a given collection are handled through re-harvesting that collection.
+In order to initiate a re-harvest, we request Collection Administrators [contact us](mailto:ucldc@ucop.edu).
+(Eventually, we plan to support a more self-serve, automated process wherein Collection Administrators can initiate a re-harvest directly through the Collection Registry.)

+<div class="note"><p>"How often do you harvest?"
+Currently, harvest is on-request.
+That is, we will harvest (and re-harvest) a given collection(s) only when expressly notified by a Collection Administrator.
+However, eventually--and if there is interest--we could potentially set up a scheduled, periodic harvest of a given collection(s).</p></div>

+##Takedown requests
-How do we remove metadata for objects -- for example, to comply with a copyright-related takedown request?
-Collection Administrators should contact us if a harvested item needs to be removed from the Common Index (and subsequently, removed from publication in Calisphere and DPLA).
-We will remove metadata in a timely manner.
+In cases where an institution needs to immediately remove metadata for a given object--for example, to comply with a copyright-related takedown request--Collection Administrators should contact us.
+We will remove or suppress the metadata from the Common Index (and subsequently, remove it from publication in Calisphere) in a timeline manner.
+We will also work with DPLA to do the same.

-##potential call-out:
-How often do you harvest?
-Currently, Collections Administrators can contact us to initiate harvests on an on-request basis.
-Eventually, Collection Administrations will be able to initiate this directly through the Registry.